-Learning core Salesforce concepts is a fundamental step in becoming a well-rounded professional.
-Standard features such as Record Types & Page Layouts can be used in conjunction with one another to create fantastic customized experiences for your users.
+Learning core Salesforce concepts is a fundamental step to becoming a well-rounded professional.
+Standard features such as Record Types and Page Layouts can be used in conjunction with one another to create fantastic customized experiences for your users.

 But what are the differences?
 When should you use one over the other?
 This article will dive into the differences between these two features, as well as walk through a few different examples to ensure you’re ready to delight your users!

-Page Layouts determine which fields are displayed to your users on a record.
-They allow you to add fields, sections, links, custom buttons, and a few other features.
+Page layouts determine which fields are displayed to your users on a record.
+They allow you to add fields, sections, links, and custom buttons, as well as a few other features.

 Lightning App Builder & Dynamic Forms

-When Salesforce Classic was the only UI around, Page Layouts & Record Types were one of the most powerful way to customise user experiences.
+When Salesforce Classic was the only UI around, Page layouts and record Types were some of the most powerful ways to customize user experiences.

-However, with the introduction of Salesforce Lightning, a new wave of features are being released to customize Salesforce even further.
-In some cases, this means you won’t need to create a new page layout or record type anymore, saving a lot of leg work and potential scalability issues.
+However, with the introduction of Salesforce Lightning, a new wave of features have been released to customize Salesforce even further.
+In some cases, this means you won’t need to create a new page layout or record type anymore, saving a lot of legwork and potential scalability issues.

-Lightning App Builder – This is the page that houses your detail page layout described above.
-You are able to drastically customise the look and feel of the entire page using this tool.
+Lightning App Builder: This is the page that houses your detail page layout (described above).
+You are able to drastically customize the look and feel of the entire page using this tool.

-Dynamic Forms – Dynamic Forms is a fantastic new feature that allows you to display clusters of fields, separate from the main page layout.
-This feature is the first of it’s kind and has huge potential to distrub the way we build experiences for our users.
+Dynamic Forms: This fantastic feature allows you to display clusters of fields, separate from the main page layout.
+This feature is the first of its kind and has huge potential to disturb the way we build experiences for our users.

-A – Support users are being onboard onto Salesforce.
+Example A: Support users are being onboarded onto Salesforce.
 They are required to view an extensive amount of information on Accounts around the customer’s technical solution.
 This information does not apply to any existing users.
 They have two Support profiles.

 With this example, we have quite a straightforward use case.
 As support users are now being brought onto the system, they need to see different information than others.
 As we are only dealing with one additional view for a group of users, we can use one additional page layout and apply this to both support profiles.

-B – Sales are now selling into Enterprise accounts and as such, have a different lead process that needs to be implemented.
-At this stage Sales only require different Lead statuses.
+Example B: Sales are now selling into Enterprise accounts, and as such, have a different lead process that needs to be implemented.
+At this stage, Sales only require different Lead statuses.
 They have two Sales profiles.

-C – Sales have yet another requirement *Sigh*..they would like to implement a different selling process on Opportunities for each of their 3 tiered levels of accounts (1-100, 101-500, 501+ employees).
+Example C: Sales have yet another requirement (*Sigh*) – they would like to implement a different selling process on Opportunities for each of their three tiered levels of accounts (1-100, 101-500, 501+ employees).
 This involves different stages that the sale moves through, as well as capturing different information along the way.
 They only have one Sales profile.

 Here’s a more exciting requirement.
 We can see that different processes are mentioned straight away, therefore record types are going to have to be used.
-The requirement also mentions that there are 3 different selling processes.
-As we can only assign one sales process to one record type, we will need to create 3!
-In addition to this, they also would like to capture different data for each sales process, this will require 3 page layouts, in addition, to be assigned to each record type.
+The requirement also mentions that there are three different selling processes.
+As we can only assign one sales process to one record type, we will need to create three!
+In addition to this, they would also like to capture different data for each sales process.
+This will require three page layouts (in addition) to be assigned to each record type.

-D – The support team has a requirement to show different information on the page layout, depending on which level the case has been escalated to (Tier 1, 2 or 3).
-The support agents have 3 different profiles which correspond to the escalation level.
+Example D: The support team has a requirement to show different information on the page layout, depending on which level the case has been escalated to (Tier 1, 2, or 3).
+The support agents have three different profiles which correspond to the escalation level.

-The requirement seems to be straightforward as they have directly mentioned the need for different page layouts, because of the three tiers we know we will need 3 page layouts.
-The fact that we actually have 3 different profiles conveniently setup, means we can just assign each page layout to each profile.
-However, if we only had one profile here, we would need record types in order to meet the requirement (With some automation to automatically change record types based on escalation!).
+The requirement seems to be straightforward as they have directly mentioned the need for different page layouts – because of the three tiers we know we will need three page layouts.
+The fact that we actually have three different profiles conveniently set up means that we can just assign each page layout to each profile.
+However, if we only had one profile here, we would need record types in order to meet the requirement (with some automation to change record types based on escalation!).